levelupcc/level-up/_pages/curriculum/social-media-safety/social-media-safety-awareness/social-media-safety-awareness.md

 level: Fundamental
 prerequisites:
 permalink: /curriculum/social-media-safety/
-parent: Curriculum
+parent: Social Media Safety
-breadcrumb: Social Media Safety
+breadcrumb: Social Media Safety Awareness
 ---
 ## Learning Goals for Participants
 - Become more aware of the trade-offs of social networking services in order to make more informed choices.